UoB-CS-Algorithms-II/uob-cs-algorithms-ii.github.io/index.markdown

 If (and only if!) there's part of the material you're having trouble with in steps 2 or 3, first make sure this isn't a mistake in the video other people have already noticed - if it is, it will be posted as [errata](errata) and linked directly from the video below.
 After that, your best options are:

 * Come to the weekly Q&A, where you can ask the lecturer questions either directly or anonymously via Padlet (linked below).
-* Come to the drop-in sessions, which will hopefully be near-daily Monday to Friday, to ask a TA.
+* Come to the timetabled drop-in sessions on Monday, Tuesday, Thursday or Friday to ask a TA.
 * Ask on the unit Team, which is monitored by both TAs and the lecturer and should get a response within a day.
 * Check out the [recommended reading](readings) for another perspective on the same material.